treellama/homebridge-http-rgb-push/README.md

 }
 ```

-To get more details about the push configuration have a look at this
+To get more details about the push configuration have a look at the notification server's
 [README](https://github.com/Supereg/homebridge-http-notification-server).